MakinaHQ/docs/docs/contracts/core/interfaces/IMachine.sol/interface.IMachine.md

 ### convertToAssets

-Returns the amount of assets that the Machine would exchange for the amount of shares provided.
+Returns the amount of accounting tokens that the Machine would exchange for the amount of shares provided.

 ```solidity
 function convertToAssets(uint256 shares) external view returns (uint256);